Advocacy

 Download this letter template and edit it to suit the needs of your school: Advocacy Form Letter UAEA.

-Display your students’ art in your local community.
+Showcase your students’ art in your local community.

 Display your students’ art within the school.

-Are you aware of what the community/local arts agencies are doing in the city where you teach?
 The following organizations are great to partner with and are generally required to have outreach or partnerships:

-• Zoo, Arts, Parks (ZAP) or Recreation, Arts, and Parks (RAP) funds local arts agencies in many Utah cities.
+Zoo, Arts, Parks (ZAP) or Recreation, Arts, and Parks (RAP) funds local arts agencies in many Utah cities.

-• Utah Division of Arts & Museums “Our mission is to connect the people and communities of Utah through arts and museums.”
+Utah Division of Arts & Museums “Our mission is to connect the people and communities of Utah through arts and museums.”

-• Utah Cultural Alliance “UCA is the statewide voice for the arts and humanities.
+Utah Cultural Alliance “UCA is the statewide voice for the arts and humanities.
 UCA lobbies for robust, fiscally responsible funding and constructive policy decisions that build culture’s presence and improve access to lifelong humanities and arts education.
 We create cultural champions among elected officials.
 We mobilize and unite the cultural sector into powerful advocates for themselves and our community.”